Urgent Care

 Urgent Care Overview

 Urgent Care is designed for urgent medical needs that are not life-threatening, but still require prompt attention.
-The service is intended to fill the gap between care provided during regular physician office hours and the Emergency Department.
+Additionally, the service is intended to fill the gap between care provided during regular physician office hours and the Emergency Department.
 Urgent Care is not intended to replace a family physician.
-Typical minor illnesses or injuries that are appropriate for Urgent Care include:
+Typical minor illnesses or injuries that are appropriate include:

 - Ear pain